black vhs tape

 Now that you know how to dispose of old VHS tapes, you can share this old VHS tape disposal guide with loved ones to support environmentally friendly recycling, reuse, and donations.
 To sum up the disposal options, you can recycle with a local or online e-waste recycling program, donate to local shops or collectors, or get creative by making something new out of your old analog tapes.

 Regardless of what option you choose, we recommend preserving the memories contained in your old tapes first.
-Capture offers professional digitization services that can transfer all videotape formats into high-quality digital copies using specialized equipment.
-Click here to learn about our video transfer services!
+Capture offers professional digitization services that can transfer VHS to digital, using specialized equipment.

 Back to blog